HealthSamurai/documentation/security-and-access-control-1/overview.md

 ```
 {% endcode %}

+### Session expiration

+Basically, all sessions stored in Aidbox are perpetual, and you have to manage session expiration by yourself manually.

+However since [Aidbox v:2205](https://docs.aidbox.app/getting-started/versioning-and-release-notes/release-notes#may-2022-v-2205-edge) `Session.exp` field was added.
+It represents NumericDate from [RFC7519](https://www.rfc-editor.org/rfc/rfc7519#section-2) and it identifies the expiration time after which the Session will not be accepted for processing.

+You can specify `auth.*.access_token_expiration` (in seconds) on Client resource, so `Session.exp` field will be propagated once corresponding grant_type is used to launch a Session.

 ## Client

 To provide programmatic access to Aidbox you have to register a client - Client resource.